 One dead, 16 others displaced after overnight house fire at Alaska Street apartment

-BATON ROUGE - One person is dead, and 16 others are displaced after a fire engulfed an apartment complex on Alaska Street late Thursday night.
+BATON ROUGE - One person is dead and 16 others are displaced after a fire engulfed an apartment complex on Alaska Street late Thursday.

-The Baton Rouge Fire Department responded to calls of a fire engulfing a unit at the Stadium View Apartments around 11:33 p.m.
-Firefighters found 2 residents who escaped safely, but one person was left unaccounted for.
-Upon searching inside the unit, one person was found dead in the rear bedroom.
+The Baton Rouge Fire Department responded to calls of a fire engulfing a unit at the Stadium View Apartments around 11:33 p.m..
+Firefighters found two residents who escaped safely, but one person was left unaccounted for.
+During a search, one person was found dead in the rear bedroom.

-The fire spread to the unit above and spread to the attic.
-Crews were able to limit the fire's damage to two apartments and the attic, other units sustained smoke and water damage.
-Due to the damage, the apartment complex's power had to be cut.
+The fire spread to the unit above and then to the attic.
+Crews were able to limit damage to two apartments and the attic, but other units sustained smoke and water damage.

-BRFD, BRPD & the Office of the State Fire Marshal are investigating the cause of the fire and the death.
-The Red Cross was contacted to assist the 16 displaced residents.
+The fire department, police and the state fire marshal are investigating.
+The American Red Cross was asked to aid the displaced residents.

 More News